-- 1. Share the film.
-Give others an opportunity to learn about Randall Adams' story and discuss these topics. - 2.
-Speak out if you disagree with capital punishment join an activist group calling for an end the death penalty or write to your local political representative expressing your opposition. - 3.
+- 1. Share the film: Give others an opportunity to learn about Randall Adams' story and discuss these topics. - 2.
+If you disagree with capital punishment, you could to join a pressure group calling for an end to capital punishment.
+Or write to your local political representative expressing your opposition to the death penalty. - 3.
 Check out the website of Amnesty International, an organization committed to preventing abuses of human rights.
 You might become an active member and participate in their actions which include letter-writing campaigns, email petitions and diverse online drives. - 4.
 Give further consideration to any prejudices or discriminations the film revealed in you, and if there's a change of mind or attitude you'd like to pursue.